msubhransu/skylineParsing/README.md

 * Set the paths.
 In the `skylineConfig.m` file you should change the path variables to reflect the location of the downloaded data and the `VLFEAT` directory
 * Run `startup.m`.
 You should see a message "Startup done".
 * Run `compile.m`.
 This compiles all the MEX files needed for the code to run.
 You are all set.

+**Note**: On the clang compiler on my laptop runing OSX 10.9 I had to pass CXXFLAGS="-std=c++11" as additional flags.
+On a linux machine I had to remove this in order to compile the code.

 ### Running the demos